Elitte Institute of Engineering and Management

 The Elitte Institute of Engineering and Management is a coeducational, private diploma Engineering college located in Kolkata, West Bengal.
 It offers Diploma courses in Engineering and Technology.
-The college was set up by the Pinnaccle Educational Trust in 2009.
+The college was set up by the 'Pinnaccle Educational Trust' in 2009.

 Accreditation and affiliation

-The Elitte Institute of Engineering and Management is approved by the All India Council of Technical Education (AICTE) and is affiliated to West Bengal State Council of Technical Education (WBSCTE) (for all engineering and technological courses).
+The Elitte Institute of Engineering and Management is approved by the All India Council of Technical Education (AICTE) and is affiliated to West Bengal State Council of Technical and Vocational Education and Skill Development (WBSCT&VE&SD) (for all engineering and technological courses).
 It is recognized by the Government of West Bengal.

 Admission

 At the diploma level, students are primarily admitted on the basis of the ranks in the state-level engineering entrance examination for Polytechnic (JEXPO & VOCLET).